Dental implant FAQs

 It’s not unusual to have questions before undergoing a dental procedure.
 Learn more about the benefits of dental implants and what to expect if you are about to receive this treatment.

 What are dental implants?

 A dental implant is a titanium metal rod which is placed into the jawbone.
 It is used to fill in any gaps left by missing teeth and provide support for one or more false teeth.
 At Allsopp Smile, we use Straumann implants and the ‘bone’ is man-made with either Fortoss vital or Straumann bone ceramic.

 Are implants safe?

-Yes, dental implants are a well-established and effective treatment.
-At Allsopp Orthodontics, our principal orthodontist, Dr Jonathan Allsopp, has worked with dental implants since 1996 so is highly experienced in this field of treatment.
+Yes, dental implants are a well-established and effective dental treatment.
+Additionally, our principal Specialist Orthodontist , Dr Allsopp, has over two decades of experience working with dental implants in patients of all ages.

 How long do implants last?